 Most importantly do not be afraid of what you will find out when you read this book, we can all only run from the truth for so long.
 Instead, think about the changes that you can implement in your life today, think about how much more empowered you can feel in knowing that you are making a difference.
 Think about what you can teach your children about lessons in compassion and stewardship to build more loving and peaceful generations for the future.

-Visit the official site of Thanking the Monkey – Rethinking The Way We Treat Animals for more information.
+Visit the official site of Thanking the Monkey – Rethinking The Way We Treat Animals for more information and get your copy of the book here on Amazon.